Kubernetes Pod Monitoring: A Complete Implementation Guide

 Lifecycle Event Alert Matrix:

-• Failed Scheduling: High – Check node resources – 5 minutes
+• Failed Scheduling: High – Check node resources; this often occurs when no available node satisfies the pod's scheduling requirements – 5 minutes

 • Image Pull Error: Medium – Verify repository access – 15 minutes